-A public review focused on the residents of and people representing the interests of the country or region shall be conducted as defined in 6.4.
+A public review focused on the residents of and people representing the interests of the country or region shall be conducted as defined in 6.3.

-Final approval of the standard by the STC and then the SSC, shall be made as described in 6.4.3 and 6.5.
+Final approval of the standard by the regional STC and then the regional SSC, shall be made as described in 6.3.3 and 6.4.

 F.2.
-Additional Canadian requirements
+Additional Canadian Requirements

-For approval of an AHRI standard as a National Standard of Canada (NSC), a Canadian STC shall be formed with responsibility for maintenance and development of the standard.
+For approval of an AHRI standard as a NSC, a Canadian STC shall be formed with responsibility for maintenance and development of the standard.

 F.2.1.
-STC membership
+STC Membership